concourse/rfcs/053-configurable-event-store/proposal.md

 # Motivation

-The first (and primary) motivation for this change is to allow operators to configure and external data store for build events.
+The first (and primary) motivation for this change is to allow operators to configure external data store for build events.
 They may want to do this for a number of reasons:

 1. Builds can generate an enormous amount of build events - storing everything in the same database as all of the other core-Concourse information means